10 Brilliant Beer Gardens in Herts & Beds

 The Red Lion, Milton Bryan

 Named as one of the Top Pubs with Gardens by the Sunday Times last summer, this former coaching inn is a great bet for an open-air Bedfordshire bevy.
 The Red Lion’s historic facade is adorned by flowers tumbling out of hanging baskets, while you can choose to sip your vino on the lawn or terrace, with its chic sun shades for day and festoon lighting by night.
-The online booking system is up and running, all ready for ya!
+There are also covered outdoor areas with heaters and tables are allocated on a first come, first served basis.

 The George Inn, Maulden

 The Grove Lock, Leighton Buzzard

 Location, location, location!
 This fab Fuller’s pub sits right on the edge of a lock (as you might’ve guessed from the name).
 Grab a glass of wine, take a seat and watch the canal boats navigate the levers and lock gates right in front of you – sounds like excellent sport, to me!
 Get online to book your table.